-Gerrymandered Lot Leads to Tallest Building North of 59th Street in All of Manhattan
+Background: Gerrymandered Lot Leads to Tallest Building North of 59th Street

 200 Amsterdam Avenue is a unique development scenario.
-Developers SJP Properties and Mitsui Fudosan America are proposing a 52-story residential development of 668 feet–the equivalent of a 66-story midtown office tower–at the intersection of Amsterdam Avenue and 69th Street.
+Developers SJP Properties and Mitsui Fudosan America planned a 52-story residential development of 668 feet--the equivalent of a 66-story midtown office tower--at the intersection of Amsterdam Avenue and 69th Street.
 The site was formerly home to the Lincoln Square Synagogue, which relocated further south in a land swap.
-Availing themselves of the mid-century urban renewal superblock site, the developers have gerrymandered a zoning lot across several tax lots to assemble enough FAR to create what would be not only the tallest building in the neighborhood, but also the tallest building north of 59th street on the island of Manhattan.
-Despite a Zoning Challenge and an appeal to the Board of Standards and Appeals (BSA), construction work continues.
+Availing themselves of the mid-century urban renewal superblock site, the developers ignored zoning and gerrymandered a zoning lot across several tax lots to assemble air rights for additional FAR to create what would be not only the tallest building in the neighborhood, but also the tallest building north of 59th street on the island of Manhattan.
+Despite a 2017 Zoning Challenge and an appeal to the Board of Standards and Appeals (BSA), construction work continued, although the developers acknowledged that they were choosing to continue building at their own risk as the lawsuit against them made its way to NY State Supreme Court.

 Since initially granting this building a permit, the Department of Buildings (DOB) has revised their protocol, issuing a statement that this lot and building height should have not been allowed.
 (See graphic at left showing the red-outline of the gerrymandered lot, cobbled together from portions of tax lots, that supposedly supports the small blue building lot).
 The DOB has also prepared a bulletin to clarify zoning intent so that this never happens again.

-All of this notwithstanding, the DOB does not want to revoke the building permit, leaving the community on the hook for this monstrously tall building.
-The BSA has the authority to overturn this decision and instruct the DOB to revoke the permit.
-Take a look at some key words from BSA Commissioner Dara Ottley-Brown queued up here by clicking the play button:
+Yet, the DOB would not revoke the building permit, leaving the community with this monstrously tall building.
+The Board of Standards and Appeals (BSA) has the authority and oversight mandate to overturn this decision and instruct the DOB to revoke the permit.
+View a key exchange, led by BSA Commissioner Dara Ottley-Brown, questioning DOB counsel Michael Zoltan (queued up here; click the play button):

 …precisely our question as well.

 A follow-up hearing of the BSA was scheduled for Tuesday, June 5, 2018.
 At that hearing, further testimony was given, and the hearing was closed.
-Lawyers for the Appellant, the Developer, the Department of Buildings and a representative for 170 West End Avenue now have until June 24th to submit up to 6 additional pages of documentation.
-The next (and presumed decision) hearing of the BSA on this item was scheduled for Tuesday, July 17, 2018.
-As planned, the vote took place.
-In a vote of 3 to 1, the BSA sided with the developer and denied the community’s appeal.
+Lawyers for the Appellant, the Developer, the Department of Buildings and a representative for 170 West End Avenue now were given until June 24th to submit up to 6 additional pages of documentation.
+The decision hearing of the BSA on this item was scheduled for Tuesday, July 17, 2018 and the vote took place.
+In a vote of 3 to 1, the BSA sided with the developer and denied the community's appeal.

 Previously, Council Member Helen Rosenthal organized 27 of the 51 City Council Members to close a loophole by asking the BSA to refuse to allow gerrymandered lots.
 Read the full letter to see if your CM signed on!

-Read through our blog updates below for more history on this critical zoning matter.
+Read LW! blog posts below for more history on this critical zoning matter.

 read more